Christianity in Africa

 In the late 15th century, Portuguese traders and missionaries began arriving in West Africa, first in Guinea, Mauritania, the Gambia, Ghana, and Sierra Leone, then Nigeria and later in the Kingdom of Kongo, where they would find success in converting prominent local leaders to Catholicism.
-During and after the Scramble for Africa in the late 19th century, these Christian communities and others began to flourish up and down the coast, as well as in Central and Southern Africa as new missionary activities from Europe started, (Christian evangelists were intimately involved in the colonial process in southern Africa).
+During and after the Scramble for Africa in the late 19th century, these Christian communities and others began to flourish up and down the coasts, as well as in Central and Southern Africa as new European missionary activities began.
+The support of the welfare of peoples by Christian missionaries, who saw all people as descended from Adam and Eve, was instrumental in the conversion of large parts of sub-Saharan Africa to Christianity.
 In the 21st century, they constitute the bulk of the growing Christian community on the continent.

 As of 2024, there are an estimated 734 million Christians from all denominations in Africa, up from about 10 million in 1900.
 In a relatively short time, Africa has gone from having a majority of followers of indigenous, traditional religions, to being predominantly a continent of Christians and Muslims, even though there is a significant and sustained syncretism with traditional beliefs and practices.
-Christianity is embraced by the majority of the population in most Southern African, Southeast African, and Central African states and in large parts of the Horn of Africa and West Africa, while Coptic Christians make up a significant minority in Egypt.
-According to a 2018 study by the Gordon–Conwell Theological Seminary, more Christians live in Africa than any other continent, with Latin America second and Europe third.
+Christianity is embraced by the majority of the population in most Southern African, Southeast African, and Central African states, as well as in large regions of the Horn of Africa and West Africa, while Coptic Christians make up a significant minority in Egypt.
+According to a 2018 study by the Gordon–Conwell Theological Seminary, more Christians live in Africa than in Latin America or Europe.